virtualcuriosities/pong-vibe-coded-rust-web-assembly/README.md

-# Pong (Web Assembly), Vibe-coded in Rust with Copilot
+# Pong (Web Assembly), Vibe-coded in Rust with Copilot (Cleaned Version)

-This project is a simple Pong game made in Rust / Web Assembly by someone who doesn't know Rust or Web Assembly using Copilot.
+This project is a simple Pong game made in Rust / Web Assembly by someone who doesn't know Rust or Web Assembly using Copilot, that was then cleaned a bit by learning some Rust.

 See https://www.virtualcuriosities.com/articles/4935/coding-with-ai-for-the-first-time for the blog post.

+See https://www.virtualcuriosities.com/articles/4975/fixing-copilots-code-by-learning-rust for the other blog post.

 ## Project Structure